 2 Christian Jacobsen Drakenberg

-However, what is most extraordinary about him is that he is alleged to have lived to the ripe old age of 145, making the observation in the 1856 English Cyclopaedia: A New Dictionary of Universal Knowledge that Drakenberg’s lifespan represents “one of the most extraordinary instances of longevity on record,” an astounding understatement.
+Perhaps the most astonishing claim about Drakenberg is that he lived to the age of 145, a fact highlighted in the 1856 English Cyclopaedia, which called his longevity “one of the most extraordinary instances of longevity on record.”

-After his death, he was mummified and displayed at the cathedral at Aarhus.
-For decades, it was customary to slyly open the casket and pluck a hair from the sailor’s chin.
-In 1835, Drakenberg was in excellent condition, “a kind of natural mummy.”
-But at the command of the queen, he was given a proper burial in 1840 under the cathedral floor.[9]
+Following his death, his body was mummified and displayed at the cathedral in Aarhus, where curious onlookers would stealthily open the casket to pluck a hair from his chin.
+In 1835 he was described as a “kind of natural mummy,” but at the queen’s request he received a proper burial in 1840 beneath the cathedral floor.

 1 Xin Zhui

 Also known as Marquise Dai, Xin Zhui (c.
-217 BC–168 BC) was wed to the Marquis Dai of the Western Han Dynasty.
-As Joseph William Lewis, Jr., M.D., points out in Did They Rest in Peace?: Misadventures of Corpses That Probably Did Not, her body was unearthed in December 1971, during the excavation of an air raid shelter near an army hospital in Hunan Province.
+217 BC‑168 BC) was married to the Marquis Dai of the Western Han Dynasty.
+Her remarkably preserved body was discovered in December 1971 while excavating an air‑raid shelter near an army hospital in Hunan Province.

-According to Lewis, her wooden burial chamber, which itself had been buried beneath “a layer of thick white clay and 11,000 pounds of charcoal to thwart water intrusion into the tomb,” also contained the remains of her husband, a child, and more than 3,000 cultural artifacts.
+Her wooden burial chamber, sealed beneath a thick layer of white clay and 11,000 pounds of charcoal to prevent water intrusion, also contained the remains of her husband, a child, and over 3,000 cultural artifacts.

-A secret compound, injected into her body’s circulatory system, ensured that the preservation of her corpse would continue, and her body was put on display at the Hunan Municipal Museum in Changssha.[10]
+A secret compound was injected into her circulatory system to further halt decomposition, and her corpse now resides on display at the Hunan Municipal Museum in Changsha.

 ]]>